One of the biggest sources of difficulties for every single human being is the desire for people to be a certain way.

-- We get bothered by that reality—frustrated, angry, sad, disappointed, and stressed.
+- We get bothered by that reality.
+Frustrated, angry, sad, disappointed, stressed.

 This is obviously not great.

-- We can stick rigidly to the way we want people to be, and be upset when they don’t meet those ideals.
+- Stick rigidly to the way we want people to be, and be upset when they don’t meet those ideals.

-- We can stick rigidly to the way we want people to be, and try really hard to make them be that way.
+- Stick rigidly to the way we want people to be, and try really hard to make them be that way.
 (This pretty much never works.)

-- We can let go of the ideals and expectations, and be happier and less frustrated.
+- Let go of the ideals and be happier and less frustrated.

-When we think about it this way, it’s obvious that the third option is the best route.
-We’ll talk about this option soon, but let’s talk about a couple of objections first.
+When we think about it this way, it’s obvious that option 3 is the best route.
+We’ll talk about this option soon, but let’s talk about a couple objections first.

 Objections to Letting Go